 When an innocent person is hit by a car on Halloween, there are usually multiple factors that contribute, including:

 - Unsafe street crossings

 - Poor or inadequate lighting

 3 Tips to Keep Children Safe on Halloween

 There are precautions that parents can take to lessen these dangers on Halloween.
 Here are three tips, adapted from Safe Kids USA’s Halloween Safety guide, to help avoid the potential dangers of Halloween to keep the holiday safe and fun for your kids.

 - Have children under the age of 12 trick-or-treat with an adult.
 Halloween is a great chance to bond with your children, and trick-or-treating with them also allows you to make sure they stay safe.
 A taller adult crossing the road, for example, is easier for passing cars to spot than a group of kindergartners.

 - Be as visible as possible.
 Safe Kids recommends staying in well-lit areas and carrying a flashlight or glow stick.
 Besides lighting your child’s way, these will keep them visible to drivers and other trick-or-treaters.
 You can also increase your child’s visibility by choosing a light-colored costume or decorating it with retro-reflective tape or stickers.

 - Be safe on the streets.
 Walk on sidewalks or paths or, if there are none, to the far left of the street facing traffic.
 Cross the street at corners, especially intersections with traffic lights and crosswalks.

-If you have any questions regarding Halloween safety or South Carolina child injury law, please contact me today by calling (803) 790-2800, or you can start a live chat with us now.
+If you have any questions regarding pedestrian accidents, Halloween safety, or South Carolina child injury law, please contact me today by calling (803) 790-2800, or you can start a live chat with us now.